drmirror/grouping/README.md

 D/H/L/D/D       0.600      0.800      0.800
 ```

 Next, Mickey and Minnie are grouped, while Scrooge remains separate.
-Finally, Scrooge joins the Ducks, before finally, all inhabitants of Duckburg are clustered into one and the same group.
+He joins the Ducks in the next step, before finally, all inhabitants of Duckburg are clustered into one and the same group.

 ```
               Scrooge  D/H/L/D/D